Use asset inventory to manage your resources' security posture

 - Which of my machines with the tag 'Production' are missing the Log Analytics agent?

 - How many of my machines tagged with a specific tag have outstanding recommendations?

-- How many resources in a specific resource group have security findings from a vulnerability assessment service?
+- Which machines in a specific resource group have a known vulnerability (using a CVE number)?

 The asset management possibilities for this tool are substantial and continue to grow.

-The security recommendations are the same as those on the Recommendations page, but here they're filtered to the specific resource type you've selected.
-For more information about how to resolve recommendations, see Implementing security recommendations in Azure Security Center.
+The security recommendations on the asset inventory page are the same as those on the Recommendations page, but here they're shown according to the affected resource.
+For information about how to resolve recommendations, see Implementing security recommendations in Azure Security Center.